EC311 Ethics & Economics (Spring 2017)

 Policy on Late Submission of Essays

-As per the student handbook, essays that are up to 24 hours late will be downgraded one full grade (from B+ to C+, for example).
-After that, I will accept late submissions only until the end of the week in which they were due (Sun, 23:59), but these cannot receive a grade of higher than C. Thereafter, the student will receive a failing grade for the assignment.
+As per student handbook, essays that are up to 24 hours late will be downgraded one full grade (from B+ to C+, for example).
+After that, I will accept late submissions only until the end of the week in which they were due (Sun, 23:59), but these cannot receive a grade of higher than C (the extension for the final paper is four weeks).
+Thereafter, the student will receive a failing grade for the assignment.

-(Quizzes will be administered regularly only if the instructor deems the preparatory reading morale of the class to be unsatisfactory.
+(Quizzes will be administered regularly only if the instructor deems the preparatory reading morale of the class to be insufficient.
 There will be no quizzes if everybody comes to class prepared.)

-Classes start on Monday, January 25 and run until Friday, May 6, with spring break planned for March 21-28.
-Completion week is from may 9-13.
-Attendance is mandatory during completion week and the final will be scheduled during this week.
+Classes start on Monday, January 30 and run until Friday, May 19, with spring break planned for April 10-17.
+Completion week is from May 15-19.
+Attendance is mandatory during completion week.

 Scheduled class times are available online under the relevant course heading: